“The Hurt Locker” Is Explosive Story

 “The Hurt Locker” is based on the first-hand experiences of journalist-turned-screenwriter Mark Boal.
 On an embed in Iraq, he got to duck shrapnel as bomb squads exploded homemade IEDs.

-Katherine Bigelow brought it all to the screen.
+Kathryn Bigelow brought it all to the screen.
 She’s a terrific director, capable of handling quirky subjects.
-Like her classic “Point Blank.”
+Like her classic “Point Break.”
 Or the vampire film, “Near Dark.”
 Or the sci-fi thriller, “Strange Days.”

 Seeking greater authenticity, Bigelow filmed in Jordan, less than three miles from the Iraqi border.
 Her cast attests to its accuracy.
 “They were throwing rocks.
 We got shot at a few times while we were filming,” Renner said.
 “When you see it, you’re gonna feel like you’ve been in war.”